-A partner in the Litigation Department, Yahonnes Cleary represents clients in complex commercial litigation in state and federal court, including product liability litigation, securities litigation, consumer class actions, and contractual disputes.
-He has substantial trial experience, including representing financial institutions, pharmaceutical companies, and other corporate and individual clients in high-stakes trials in federal and state court.
+A partner in the Litigation Department, Yahonnes Cleary represents clients in a broad range of complex commercial litigation and investigations.
+His experience includes product liability litigation, securities litigation, consumer class actions, insurance litigation, complex contractual disputes, and internal and regulatory investigations.
+Yahonnes has substantial trial experience in state and federal court.

 Significant representations include:

-- AbbVie in multiple bellwether trials in federal and state court involving claims related to the company’s testosterone replacement therapy product;
+- AbbVie in multiple bellwether trials in federal and state court involving product liability claims related to the company’s testosterone replacement therapy product;

 - Bank of New York Mellon in various civil and regulatory matters related to the company’s foreign exchange services;

-- The New Jersey Governor in the dismissal of a lawsuit challenging an investigation into the state’s tax incentive programs;
+- The New Jersey Governor in obtaining dismissal of a lawsuit challenging an investigation into the state’s tax incentive programs;

-Yahonnes maintains an active pro bono practice, particularly on matters concerning criminal and racial justice.
-He recently filed an amicus brief in the U.S. Supreme Court on behalf of 190 state and local government officials in support of the challenge to the proposed citizenship question in the 2020 Census.
-He also has worked on matters with the Sentencing Project, the NAACP Legal Defense and Educational Fund, the American Bar Association, the Bronx Defenders, and Clemency Project 2014.
+Yahonnes maintains an active pro bono practice focused in particular on matters related to social and racial justice.
+He has worked on matters with the NAACP Legal Defense and Educational Fund, the American Bar Association, the Bronx Defenders, and the Sentencing Project.

-Yahonnes is an alumnus and member of the board of trustees of Prep for Prep, a leadership development program for minority students in New York City, and a member of the Yale Law School Fund Board.
+Yahonnes is co-president of the board of trustees of Prep for Prep, and a member of the Yale Law School Fund Board.